gradle/gradle/design-docs/dependency-management.md

 ### Implementation

-- Add an `ArtifactResolutionResultBuilder`, and a new method on `DependencyGraphBuilder` which populates this new builder in addition to the existing builders
-    - Perhaps does not need to populate a `ResolvedConfiguration`?
-- Add `ConfigurationResolver.resolveArtifacts(Configuration)`, which adds an `ArtifactResolutionResult` to the `ResolverResults`
+- Add `ResolverResults.getArtifactQueryResult()`: the result should be constructed by combining the existing `ResolverResults` and `ResolvedConfiguration`.
     - Provides the same set of artifacts as `ResolvedConfiguration.getResolvedArtifacts()`
     - If resolution of the dependency graph fails, then `ResolverResults.getArtifactResolutionResult()` should throw a descriptive exception
     - If artifacts for a component cannot be determined or downloaded, then the `ArtifactResolutionResult` should encapsulate those failures.